 Marital and family therapy can play a crucial role in exploring cultural differences.
 This therapy helps individuals examine their beliefs and past experiences, particularly how their upbringing and family background may influence their relationships.

 Conflicts may arise when cultural values clash or when family expectations differ.
+Addressing differences openly is essential to foster understanding and intimacy between partners.
 A couples counsellor can guide partners through these challenges, facilitating understanding and compromise.

 Therapy can also help couples align their core values, ensuring they share a common vision for their future.
 By focusing on shared goals, partners can navigate cultural differences with confidence and harmony.